Radziu1202/Apache_Arrow_Flight_Connector/blogpost/post.md

     end = time.time()
 ```

-The average time of executing this code 10 times is equals to 157,4s
+The average time of executing this code 10 times is equal to 157,4s

 ### Using list of dictionaries
 ```python